cortex-cms/cortex-docs/glossary.md

 ###### FieldItem

-Each FieldItem represents a component of the ContentItem to which it belongs.
-So if the ContentItem is a blog post, there would be a FieldItem for the title, another for the body, another for an associated image, etc.
+Each `FieldItem` represents a component of the `ContentItem` to which it belongs.
+So if the `ContentItem` is a blog post, there would be a `FieldItem` for the title, another for the body, another for an associated image, etc. Each of these `FieldItems` has a single corresponding `FieldType` that describes what kind of content it represents, such as a `TextFieldType`, `BooleanFieldType`, etc

 ###### Service Layer